boinkor-net/deploy-flake/README.md

 * Better system activation story: The flake configuration is first applied via `nixos-rebuild test`, and only if that works, added to the boot entries via `nixos-rebuild boot`.

 * Nicer story around running the activation process in the background: It uses `systemd-run` to spawn the activation as a systemd unit, which will allow the control process to get disconnected at any point in time & the deployment can continue.

+# Usage

+Once you installed this binary on your path via `cargo install`, cd into your flake's source directory and run:

+`deploy-flake destination-host`

+(You can also use `--flake /path/to/flake/source/`).

+That will copy the flake to `destination-host` via SSH, then try to test the config with `nixos-rebuild test`, and if that works, `nixos-rebuild boot` to activate it in the boot loader.

+That's it so far - if anything goes wrong, you're on your own.
+(Sorry!
+It's experimental!)